ionvision/ionvision.github.io.bk/notes/computer-vision-reading-list.md

 >**Computer Vision: A Modern Approach, 2nd Edition** by David A. Forsyth is also excellent but seems relatively advanced and not that strongly related to the trending machine learning methods.

 >**Computer Vision: Algorithms and Applications** by Richard Szeliski is a good manual for reference but seems too fragmental thus not appropriate for beginners.
+You can get some whole pictures from this book, then quickly jump to CVMLI to get more machine learning based ideas.

 - [Digital Image Processing, 3rd Edition](http://www.imageprocessingplace.com/DIP-3E/dip3e_main_page.htm), by Rafael C. Gonzalez.